Komet/MediaElch/docs/admin/coverity.md

 Starting on 2019-09-11 the current maintainer should upload afresh project [build][newcoverity] to the Coverity dashboard.
-As of March 2022, this process is not yet integrated into MediaElch's CI system.
+As of October 2022, this process is not yet integrated into MediaElch's CI system.
 That may be implemented in the future.